castro-research/schedule-availability/README.md

 - The bike can be rented for minimum of 15 minutes.
 - All rental should have a idle time ( it will dependes on the bike type ).
 - The bike can be damaged, so the bike can be unavailable for a period of time.
+- The bike damaged can be replaced by another same SKU bike if available.
+- If bike is not available, i must show similar bikes available.
+- By having others rental place, i must show a nearby place with available bikes.

 # Considerations